jie65535/awesome-balatro/README.md

 - [Free Reroll](https://discord.com/channels/1116389027176787968/1215870212847698020) - Rerolls are free!
 It may ruin your game experience. by `@Tianjing`
 - [IncreaseJokerCap](https://github.com/AkitaAttribute/IncreaseJokerCap) - Increase Base Joker Capacity. by [@Akita Attribute](https://github.com/AkitaAttribute)
 - [ReplaceJokers](https://github.com/AkitaAttribute/ReplaceJokers) - A mod to replace all jokers.
 Can be used to make runs that only have a select few jokers. by [@Akita Attribute](https://github.com/AkitaAttribute)
+- [InfinteScore](https://github.com/jamesthejellyfish/InfiniteScoreMod) - A mod to increase the score cap from 1.7e308 to effectively infinite. by [@JamestheJellyfish](https://github.com/jamesthejellyfish)

 ### Jokers
 - [LushMod](https://github.com/lusciousdev/LushMod) - Pack with 9 jokers with some interesting effects. by [@lusciousdev](https://github.com/lusciousdev)
 - [MystJokers](https://github.com/Mysthaps/BalatroMods) - Adds more Jokers to the game.
 Before you install, read below. by [@Mysthaps](https://github.com/Mysthaps)
 - [MultiJokers](https://github.com/iJohnMaged/multi-jokers) - Adds a couple of custom jokers to the game. by [@John Maged](https://github.com/iJohnMaged), `@Multi`, `@GoldenEpsilon`
 - [JankJonklers](https://github.com/spikeof2010/JankJonklers) - A small pack of Jokers for the game. by [@Lyman](https://github.com/spikeof2010)
+- [JellyMod](https://github.com/jamesthejellyfish/JellyMod) - A pack of 17 Jokers and 22 new "reverse" tarot cards. by [@JamestheJellyfish](https://github.com/jamesthejellyfish)

 ### Suits
 - [Six Suits](https://github.com/Aurelius7309/SixSuits) - This mod adds two new suits to the game: Stars and Moons. by [@Aure](https://github.com/Aurelius7309) and `@CrimsonHeart`